Infineon/mtb-example-pmg1-12-bit-saradc-basic/README.md

 > **Note:** All input signals should be within the voltage range (0 to VDDIO) with respect to system ground.

 ## Debugging

 <details><summary><b>In Eclipse IDE</b></summary>

 Use the **\<Application Name> Debug (KitProg3_MiniProg4)** configuration in the **Quick Panel**.
 Ensure that the board is connected to your PC using the USB cable through the KitProg3 USB Type-C port (J1).
-For PMG1-CY7113 Prototyping Kit, ensure the jumper shunt on power selection jumper (J5) is placed at position 1-2.
+For PMG1-CY7113 and EVAL_PMG1-S3_DUALDRP Prototyping Kits, ensure the jumper shunt on power selection jumper (J5) is placed at position 1-2.

 </details>